cecekpawon/UEFTW/Readme.md

 | `<driver-guid>` | 99665243-5AED-4D57-92AF-8C785FBC7558 |
 | `<driver-name>` | KernextPatcher |

-> KernextPatcher _(stand for Kernel & Kext Patcher)_ is an Darwin kernel & extensions patcher UEFI driver based on Clover Memfix by _dmazar_.
-This driver try to hook ExitBootServices event and patching kernelcache including kernel it self and kexts.
+> KernextPatcher _(stand for Kernel & Kext Patcher)_ is an **Darwin** kernel & extensions patcher UEFI driver based on Clover Memfix by _dmazar_.
+This driver will try to hook ExitBootServices event and do patching booter and kernelcache including kernel it self and kexts.

 **Multiple places config plist to load** ([>>>](#how-to)):